ThomasFayESS/write-trapping/README.md

-# write-trapping
+# Epics control access
-Tooling to test EPICS PV remote write traps are working as intended.
+A simple example to test control access on epics